About Grace Gidman: Author of Willomina Tip

 Thankfully, God got me back on track with a story.
 Just after high school graduation, I mustered the courage to write a Sleeping Beauty retelling about a very broken person loved by someone she was entirely unworthy of, someone strong enough to break a curse she had chosen.

 Boom—light came pouring in, and I remembered myself.
-What had been wrong with me….of course, I was a writer!
+What had been wrong with me…of course, I was a writer!

 But you know how she finds her way through?
 By remembering who she is and who she belongs to.
 See, that’s what I have discovered is the secret to this adventure called life.
 You can’t stop people from making bad choices that hurt you, or keep obstacles from landing on your path.
 But you can hold onto who you are and who you belong to.
 True identity gives us the courage and the perseverance to overcome all the odds.